AbdullahOsama-ao/monty/README.md

-# Stacks & Queues Projects
+# Stacks & Queues Project

 ## What is LIFO or FILO
 - That's The role of building Stacks